martincallesen/tdd-kata-java/FizzBuzz/README.md

 ... etc up to 100

 ## Requirement 1
-A number is fizz if it is divisible by 3
+When a number is divisible by 3 then Fizz should be printed

 ### Example Printing fizz:
-given 3
+given number is 3
 when fizzbuzz prints
 then fizz is printed

 ## Requirement 2
-A number is buzz if it is divisible by 5
+When a number is divisible by 5 then Buzz should be printed

 ### Example Printing buzz:
-given 5
+given number is 5
 when fizzbuzz prints
 then buzz is printed

 ## Requirement 3
-A number is fizzbuzz if it is divisible by 5 and if it is divisible by 3
+When a number is divisible by 3 and 5 then Fizzbuzz should be printed

 ### Example Printing buzz:
-given 15
+given number is 15
 when fizzbuzz prints
 then fizzbuzz is printed